This blog may contain affiliate links. Read our disclosure policy for more info.

 You absolutely cannot visit this region of BC without trying out some local wines.
 Larch Hills was established in 1997 as a family business and is considered a “cool climate” vineyard, because of its location as the most northern winery in BC.

-Larch Hills offers some of the most delicious wines, and you can try them out during a free cellar door tasting.
+Larch Hills offers some of the most delicious wines, and you can try them out during a free cellar-door tasting.
+Yes, that’s right, they are completely free to try which is almost unheard of among the wineries in the area.
 Once you’ve learned a little about the wine, how it’s made, and what your favorite is, you can go to the tasting room, enjoy a glass and take in the stunning views from their property.

 6. Hit up the Nordic trails

 If you’re visiting Salmon Arm in the winter, this is an absolute must!
-The Larch Hills Nordic Society has a cross-country skiing area with over 170km of ski trails, 57km of which are frequently groomed for ease of use.
+The Larch Hills Nordic Society has a cross-country skiing area with over 170 km (106 miles) of ski trails, 57 km (35 miles) of which are frequently groomed for ease of use.

 Although they do not offer equipment rentals on-site, there are a few private retailers in the area that can help.
-Skookum Cycle and Ski are in downtown Salmon Arm, so you can pick up rentals there and drive about 20km to get to the Nordic Society.
+Skookum Cycle and Ski are in downtown Salmon Arm, so you can pick up rentals there and drive about 20 km (12 mi) to get to the Nordic Society.

 I bet you didn’t think going to Salmon Arm meant visiting a record-setting wharf!
 As the longest wooden wharf in North America, it’s got a pretty interesting history.
 It remains one of the main community hubs in Salmon Arm.